BaderLab/MCODE_docs/Interpreting.rst

     .. note:: The **Clusters** column is an additional list type attribute that indicates which cluster the node belongs to.
               The *MCODE Style* does not use this column, but it exists should you need it.

-    .. note:: If the **Fluff** parameter (discussed in the :ref:`fine-tuning` section) is turned on, some nodes may belong to more than one cluster.

 4.3.
 Cluster Selection
 ----------------------